-A frequent topic of discussion among CFA® Program candidates is how one level of the exam compares to the next.
-The near-universal consensus is that Level II is a significant step up from Level I in a number of ways.
-The following ten points outline some of the major differences a candidate will encounter between the Level I and Level II CFA Program exams:
+A frequent topic of discussion among CFA® charter candidates is what’s different between CFA Level I and II?
+The near-universal consensus is that CFA Level II is a significant step up from CFA Level I in a number of ways.

 At Level I, questions are normally defined using only a brief self-contained question stem, such as: “The period of time within which a hedge fund must fulfill a redemption request is called…” At Level II, vignettes are introduced.
 A vignette can be thought of as a mini-case, where a business scenario is described in several paragraphs using a mix of text, tables, financial statements, and so on.
 A Level II candidate must develop the ability to quickly scan through a vignette and pick out the pieces of data needed to answer a particular question.

 9) CFA Level II Organizes Uses Item-Set Question Format